Savings of up to Dh77,000: High rents in Dubai see some tenants move to Sharjah, Ajman, UAQ

 Many tenants in Dubai are moving to Sharjah and northern emirates due to the rise in rentals, increased quality developments, and hybrid work arrangements that offer more locational flexibility to employees.

-Akin to the previous two cycles of 2009 and 2014, this is the third cycle that tenants are locating to Northern Emirates to beat rising rentals.
+This is the third cycle, akin to the previous two cycles of 2009 and 2014, where tenants are locating to northern emirates to beat rising rentals.
 Industry executives suggest that tenants can save around Dh77,000 by relocating due to rental differentials.

 Rents in Dubai, Sharjah and Northern Emirates have exponentially increased in the post-pandemic period as the population grew in the UAE, attracted by job opportunities in various sectors.
 However, rents in Dubai are more than double of neighbouring northern emirates.